wandb/docs/docs/guides/registry/link_version.md

 # Link an artifact version to a registry

-Interactively link and view artifact versions in collection with the Registry App or Artifact browser.
+Programmatically or interactively link artifact versions to a collection.

 :::info
 When you link an artifact to a registry, this "publishes" that artifact to that registry.
 Any user that has access to that registry can access linked artifact versions when you link an artifact to a collection.